-Ever since opening Big Spruce has hit the ground running with a huge variety of award winning beers.
+Ever since opening Big Spruce has hit the ground running with a huge variety of award-winning beers.
 Their beer, ‘Cereal Killer’ is a local favourite and they are constantly creating amazing new flavours to keep us coming back.
-What’s even better is that now they have their Farm to Fork food truck (open Wednesday to Sunday) serving up amazing meals with entertain to keep your toes tapping every Sunday evening!
+What’s even better is that now they have their Farm to Fork food truck (open Wednesday to Sunday) serving up amazing meals with entertainment to keep your toes tapping every Sunday evening!

 We’ve paired up with Michael Dwyer of the @bartendingaccountant to help bring you 3 custom drinks that feature a Cape Breton touch.

 And I Swear To God If I Ever See The Sun

 5 Ways to Wet your Whistle in Cape Breton

 When we think of waterfalls, the image that comes to our mind is tropical pools, cascading water, peace and calmness.
 But come winter, these waterfalls turn into a completely different scene.
 We have rounded up our favourite winter waterfalls around